A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 Austria belongs to many International ORGANIZATIONS. including the European Union and the World Trade Organization.
 Austria has been a member of the UNITED NATIONS since 1955 and plays an active roll in UN activities.

 Austria has many RIVERS.
 Nearly all of Austria is drained by the Danube into the Black Sea.
 The rest flow into the North Sea.
 The longest river is The Danube.
 The country has Ports and Harbors along rivers.
+The Port of Viennais the largest river port in Austria and one of the largest ports on the Danube River

 Austria has many UNIVERSITIES and Colleges.
-The system on higher education in Austria distinguishes between federal universities, private universities, and universities of applied science.
+The system of higher education in Austria distinguishes between federal universities, private universities, and universities of applied science.
 The University of Vienna is a public university founded in 1365 and is the oldest university in the German-speaking world.
 The University is one of the biggest and most renowned universities in Europe and is associated with 15 Nobel prize winners.

 Austria has a variety of WILDLIFE including rodents, hedgehogs, and bats.
 The large lizard, grey snake, badgers, foxes, and bears are other notable animals that live in Austria's alpine terrain.
 Some animals are endangered.
 Different varieties of deer live in different regions of the country.
 The most popular types are Red Deer.
 The mountains are home to chamois and mouflon.
 The ibex also appear in abundance.
 These animals are known for their rock-climbing abilities and resilience to extreme winters.
 The wild boar is frequently hunted during the winter season.
-One of the most beautiful animals in all of Austria is the Lipizzaner.
-The Lipizzan breed of horse dates back to the 16th century when it was developed with the support of the Habsburg nobility.

 Austria has several ZOOS.
 The Schonbrunner Zoo in Vienna was founded in 1792, making it the oldest zoo in the world.
 It is one of the few zoos in the world to house giant pandas.
 The Haus des Meeres is a public aquarium in Vienna.
 It has over 10 thousand aquatic species.